HL7/cql/input/pages/02-authorsguide.md

 [Condition: "Acute Pharyngitis"]
 ```

-This example requests only those [.id]#Conditions# whose primary code attribute is a code from the valueset identified by [.id]#"Acute Pharyngitis"#.
+This example requests only those <span class="id">Conditions</span> whose primary code attribute is a code from the valueset identified by <span class="id">"Acute Pharyngitis"</span>.
 The attribute used as the primary code attribute is defined by the data model being used.

 In addition, the retrieve expression allows the filtering attribute name to be specified: